 “The PCF may provision the Protocol Description within PCC Rules based on the information provided by the AF and/or the local operator policies.”

 One such mechanism is to indicate the EOB indication in the PDU set information RTP Header Extension.
-The AS can set the EB field in the PDU set information RTP HE and inform the UPF about the EOB.
+The AS can set the EDB field in the PDU set information RTP HE and inform the UPF about the EOB.
 The UPF may send an EOB Indication to NG-RAN.
 When the NG-RAN receives the EOBI in the GTP-U header it understands that that specific PDU is the last PDU of a given Data Burst and it may put the UE to sleep.

 Proposal